matthewmcvickar/taskpaper-month-generator/README.md

 Monday:
 - a weekly task

-wed:
+fri:
-- a task that happens every wednesday
+- a task that happens every Friday

 last:
 - a task that happens on the last day of the month